 - Poor VoIP audio quality.
 If you are using a softphone (i.e., software that allows you to make telephone calls from your computer using VoIP), this may be caused by a lack of bandwidth.
 You can run the connection wizard to test your network settings, or switch to a traditional phone and call in to the conference.

 If you are experiencing other audio issues, including dropped calls, busy signal, distorted audio, poor PSTN (phone call) audio quality or inability to access your conference, you can call Customer Care (by clicking Call Support at the bottom of this article) within 24 hours of the incident occurring.
-If Customer Care determines that a support ticket should be escalated, please copy and paste the following template into a text editor and fill in the fields to provide as much detail as possible.
-This will assist with further investigation of the issue.
+If Customer Care determines that a support ticket should be submitted, please copy and paste the following template into a text editor application or email and fill in the fields in preparation.
+This will help with further investigation of the issue.

 Date the incident occurred: